Save big (up to $1,875) on small business tools with our free membership, business.com+

 Can you run a business via a smartphone?

-“For generations, corporate information was built by the business to serve the back-end office, but [businesses] missed out on providing an easy-to-use experience for a regular user,” he said.
+“For generations, corporate information was built by the business to serve the back-end office, but [businesses] missed out on providing an easy-to-use experience for a regular user,” Scarlat said.
 “In our personal lives, we expect a user-centric experience on our mobile devices and mobile apps, and this same expectation is now being carried into the workforce.
 We’re in the midst of a mobile revolution — one that could very well make everyone mobile-only in the next few years.”

 How do you run a business from a mobile device?

-Determine if your business tasks can operate solely on mobile
+Determine if your business tasks can operate solely on mobile.

-Find the right mobile apps for the job
+Find the right mobile apps for the job.

-Streamline your business communication
+Streamline your business communication.

-Back up your device
+Back up your device.

 What are the pros of using your smartphone to run your business?